 Making the Decision to Pursue Therapy

-There are myriad reasons why people decide to seek therapy.
+There are myriad reasons why people make the decision to pursue therapy.
 Some individuals want to explore recurring patterns in their lives.
 They may find themselves making the same mistakes or ending up in situations where they feel chronically dissatisfied and unfulfilled.
 Others may be searching for clarity or closure on an issue, desiring increased insight and self-awareness, or simply seeking a safe place to process their thoughts and emotions.
 Some folks may notice that they are not coping well with life’s stressors, such that they are consuming more alcohol than usual, using substances, or avoiding situations or people.
 Impairment in sleeping and eating habits, frequent conflicts with loved ones, decreased motivation to perform work and household tasks, and a sense of isolation may also be signs that professional support can be helpful.
 Seeking counseling may be about obtaining feedback about how one is doing and preemptively gaining support before reaching “rock bottom” (one’s subjectively lowest point).

 The decision to begin the challenging, yet often rewarding process of psychotherapy can be a difficult one.
 It is normal to feel uncertain and to experience mixed emotions.
 This is known as ambivalence, which Merriam-Webster defines as: “simultaneous and contradictory attitudes or feelings (as attraction and repulsion) toward an object, person, or action.”
 As per Dr. Derek Lee, ambivalence is often characterized by uncertainty, indecision, and fear; he states, “it is a tension between opposing beliefs, feelings or behaviors.”
 He indicates that our motivation to pursue action may change depending on our complex and sometimes conflicting needs and priorities at a given moment.
 Rollnick, Miller, and Butler agree that competing motivations—“to simultaneously want and not want [change] are normal and common” (2008).
 Ambivalence may manifest as simultaneously wanting to lose weight, but hating exercise/diets or wanting to quit smoking/drinking alcohol for the personal health benefits, but needing the stress relief it provides.